ukf/ua-attribute-idp-ext/README.txt

 Installation/Upgrade Instructions
 =============================================
-The following steps must be performed during the initial intallation of this plugin and at every IdP upgrade.
+The following steps must be performed during the initial installation of this plugin and at every IdP upgrade.

 1. Shutdown the container running the IdP.